A Ranking Game for Imitation Learning

 TL;DR

-We propose $\texttt{rank-game}$ (see figure below), a new framework for imitation learning where we treat imitation as a two-player ranking-based game between a policy and a reward.
+We propose rank-game (see figure below), a new framework for imitation learning where we treat imitation as a two-player ranking-based game between a policy and a reward.
 In this game, the reward agent learns to satisfy pairwise performance rankings between behaviors, while the policy agent learns to maximize this reward.
 This framework naturally unifies learning from preferences and expert demonstrations.
 Our experiments show that the proposed method achieves state-of-the-art sample efficiency and can solve previously unsolvable tasks in the Learning from Observation (LfO) setting.

 Teaser figure.